 How do you pay off a 30-year mortgage in half the time?

-Paying more toward the principal early in the mortgage can help you cut the amount of time you spend paying on your mortgage in half.
+If you’re trying to figure out how to pay off your mortgage faster, paying more toward the principal early in the mortgage can help you cut the amount of time you spend paying off your mortgage in half.
 The good news is you don’t have to make double payments to cut the amount of time you pay on your mortgage in half.
 Because each payment will reduce the principal, you will pay less overall.

 Are biweekly mortgage payments a good idea?